ties2/ComputerVision-DataScience-Master/lectures/machine learning/Validation.markdown

 |Training Set	|Used to fit and optimize the model's parameters (weights).	|Learns patterns.
 |Validation Set	|Used to evaluate the model during training and tune hyperparameters.	|Estimates generalization error and prevents overfitting.
 |Test Set	|Used only once at the very end to report the model's final, unbiased performance.	|Reports final success.

+1. Hold-Out Validation

+The simplest method.
+You split your dataset into two parts: a Training Set (usually 70-80%) and a Test Set (20-30%).

+When to use: You have a very large dataset (e.g., millions of rows).

+Pros: Fast and computationally cheap.

+Cons: The result depends heavily on which data points end up in the test set.
+You might get lucky (or unlucky) with an easy (or hard) test set.

+2. K-Fold Cross-Validation

+The "gold standard" for most ML tasks.
+The data is split into k equal parts (folds).
+The model is trained k times, each time using a different fold as the test set and the rest as training.
+The final score is the average of all k scores.

+When to use: You have a small to medium-sized dataset.

+Pros: More reliable; every data point gets a chance to be in the test set.

+Cons: Takes k times longer to run than Hold-Out.

+3. Stratified K-Fold

+A variation of K-Fold where each fold ensures the ratio of classes remains the same as the original dataset.

+When to use: Classification tasks, especially with imbalanced data (e.g., fraud detection where 99% is legit and 1% is fraud).

 ### B. K-Fold Cross-Validation